 But aside from managerial inability, one of the most commonly cited “causes of death” for a young startup company is financial troubles, from not securing sufficient startup funding to an incapacity to maintain a healthy cash flow.

-Alternative Funding Options for New Business Owners
+Six Tried and True Alternative Funding Options for Startups

+A SBA microloan is one of the primary alternative funding options for startups.
 The U.S. Small Business Administration is a key resource for American small business owners, and prudent entrepreneurs take full advantage of all of the services that the organization offers.
 The SBA provides training, education and funding for the small companies that power the U.S. economy, and they even have a special microloan program for startup company owners.

 The SBA’s 7(a) loan program is specifically in place for startup company owners, and it is a good go-to for any entrepreneur.
 The 7(a) loan program is theoretically good for up to $50,000 of startup capital.
 A word of caution, though—most of the approved loans only amount to $13,000, on average.
 All funding helps when launching a new small business, of course, but $13,000 isn’t enough to launch a startup business on its own.
 Startup company owners that do manage to secure SBA microloans will have to use the funding as a supplement to a larger source of capital, all the while accruing debt.
 Moreover, it is pretty difficult to get a microloan from the Small Business Administration, to begin with—the competition for funding is fierce.